-statement continually executes a block of statements
+while statement continually executes a block of statements

-while a particular condition is true
+while a particular condition is true.

 Its syntax can be expressed as:

-while (expression) { statement(s) }
+while (expression) {

-statement evaluates expression, which must return a
+while statement evaluates expression, which must return a

-value.
-If the expression evaluates to true
+boolean value.
+If the expression evaluates to true, the while

-statement executes the statement(s) in the while
+statement executes the statement(s) in the while block.
+The while

 statement continues testing the expression and executing its block until the expression

-statement to print the values
+evaluates to false.
+Using the while statement to print the values

 from 1 through 10 can be accomplished as in the following